quodlibet/senf/docs/api.rst

 .. class:: pathlike()

     Anything the Python stdlib allows as a path.
-In addition to `fsnative` this allows ASCII :obj:`python:str` under Python 2 + Windows and :obj:`python3:bytes` under Python 3 + Unix.
+In addition to `fsnative` this allows MBCS :obj:`python:str` under Python 2 + Windows and :obj:`python3:bytes` under Python 3 + Unix.